KubaWaliszewski/EcommerceWebsite/README.md

 All documentation is hosted on Miro and Google Sheets, emphasizing project clarity and pre-development planning.

 # 🛠️ Architecture Overview
-The project follows a simplified Clean Architecture pattern:
+The project follows a simplified Clean Architecture pattern adapted to the Django MVT (Model-View-Template) structure.
+Below is an explanation of how Clean Architecture concepts map onto Django's MVT:

++Domain:
-Domain: Core business logic and domain entities.
+ +Core business logic and domain entities.
+ +Defined in Django models and custom services where necessary.

++Application:
-Application: Use-cases coordinating domain and interface logic.
+ +Orchestrates use-cases, coordinating domain and interface logic.
-Interface: Controllers, forms, and external-facing APIs.
+ +Includes service layers and utility functions to handle specific tasks.

++Interface:
+ +Views and forms serve as controllers.
+ +User-facing interaction logic resides here.
+ +API endpoints (if any) are defined in views.

++Infrastructure:
+ +ORM models handle database interactions.
-Infrastructure: ORM models, repositories, and external services (e.g., AWS, Redis).
+ +Integration with external services (e.g., AWS S3, Redis).
+ +Configuration and environment management.

 This structure ensures:

-Separation of concerns
-Scalability
-Testability
+✅ Separation of Concerns: Clear boundaries between business logic, presentation, and data management.
+✅ Scalability: Easy to extend functionality without introducing tight coupling.
+✅ Testability: Individual layers can be tested independently.

+Even though the project follows Django's MVT structure, the principles of Clean Architecture are applied consistently to maintain clarity and modularity.

 # 💡Key Features